10 Ways to Raise Awareness for Child Protection MonthMay 26, 2021

-For the very first time, World Foster Day will be celebrated on 31 May 2018.
-To raise awareness, draw a smiley face on any three fingers, capture your family of smiley faces by taking a picture and share it on social media on 31 May 2018 using #worldfosterday.
+World Foster Day will be celebrated for the second year on 31 May 2019.
+To raise awareness, draw a smiley face on any three fingers, capture your family of smiley faces by taking a picture and share it on social media on 31 May 2019 using #worldfosterday.
 (For more info, click here).

 9. JOIN FORCES FOR GREATER IMPACT

 Partner together with churches and organisations in your community to launch child protection initiatives and forums.

 Valcare is part of the Drakenstein Child Protection Steering Group along with Ezrah, Khula Development Group and other organisations to discuss and facilitate initiatives.

 10. UPDATE YOUR CHILD PROTECTION POLICIES